Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 There's nothing you can realistically do to protect yourself against these attacks.
 The entire business model of storing a bunch of sensitive information about literally everyone in a single place is fundamentally fucked from the beginning.
 Especially when they have very little incentive to safeguard data about us peasants.

-Because money is involved to unlock (Score:2)
+Because money is involved to unlock (Score:2, Insightful)

 And how exactly does a freeze help, if the next credit bureau hack obtains all those freeze PINs?